RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

-Bitmap, Bitfields, and Hyperloglog data types and operations are not currently supported in this version of
+Bitmap, Bitfields, and Hyperloglog data types and operations are not currently supported in this version of Active-Active databases.
-CRDBs.

 ## Lua Scripts

-CRDB supports Lua scripts, but unlike standard Redis, Lua scripts always execute in effects replication mode.
+Active-Active database supports Lua scripts, but unlike standard Redis, Lua scripts always execute in effects replication mode.
 There is currently no way to execute them in script-replication mode.

 ## Eviction

-CRDBs always operate in no eviction mode.
+Active-Active databases always operate in no eviction mode.
 The reasoning is that if memory is low, eviction may not help (or even worse) until garbage collection takes place.